savonrb/savon/index.md

   soap.body = {
     :first_name => "The",
     :last_name  => "Hoff",
-    "TV"        => ["Knight Rider", "Baywatch"]
+    "FAME"      => ["Knight Rider", "Baywatch"]
   }
 end
 {% endhighlight %}

 As with the SOAP action, Symbol keys will be converted to lowerCamelCase and String keys won't be touched.
-The previous examples generates the following XML:
+The previous example generates the following XML:

 {% highlight xml %}
 <env:Envelope